chrisipa/docker-library/README.md

 # Docker Library

-Docker library project for building useful Docker images with the maven docker plugin.
+Docker library project for building useful docker images with the maven docker plugin.

 ## Images

-Here's a list of all Docker images sorted by category.
+Here's a list of all docker images sorted by category.

 ### Artifact Repositories